VT Mathematics Colloquium

 February 14, 2025

-Speaker: Dr. Luis Núñez-Betancourt (CIMAT)
+Speaker: Luis Núñez-Betancourt (CIMAT)

 Title: Singularities of Polynomials with Square-Free Support